cipriancozma/taste-js/dataStructures&Algo/Readme.md

 6. Hash Functions
    R: These kind of functions receive an input and outputs a gibberish (like MD5 Hash) The same input always output the same result.

+7. Big O
+   R: A way to identify which piece of code is better than the other.
+   With Big O we measure time complexity (in how fast is our code) and space complexity (how much memory we use) When we are measuring Big O, we always measure worst case.